 The proposed facilities would be located on previously disturbed land on Nellis AFB grounds in Area I and III.
 Construction, renovation, and demolition activities would occur on previously disturbed land, with land use designations of Airfield Ops, Industrial, Housing/Community, and Open Space.
 (Nellis AFB, 2017b).
-The existing land uses are shown in Figure A-8 (refer to Appendix A).
+The existing land uses are shown in Figures 3-8 and 3-9.